 - Visitors Policy: For the safety of all staff and students, visitors will not be allowed to enter building.
 However, if a visitor does have to enter the building, he/she will have his/her temperature checked, and will be asked to complete a pre-screening health questionnaire.
 All visitors will be required to wear face coverings prior to entry.
 However, an accommodation may be made where the visitor can demonstrate that wearing a face covering is detrimental to the visitor’s health.
 Visitors must abide by social distancing guidelines.

 - Face Covering: All students, staff, and visitors will be required to wear face coverings inside the school building.
 Students will wear face coverings unless doing so inhibits his/ her health.
-A form will be given to parents for all students with health conditions that would prohibit the wearing of face coverings.

 - Social Distancing: Strict social distancing guidelines will be enforced in the classrooms and throughout the school building.
 Desks within the classroom will be placed six feet apart.
 Floor markers will be placed throughout the building to enforce social distancing requirements.

 - Outdoor Schedule: Rotational schedule will be established for the use of outdoor areas.

 School Entry, Dismissal, and Response to Symptoms